-Upon Completion of the 36 units of coursework in Addiction Studies, students are qualified to sit for the California Alcohol/Drug Counselor Associate exam.
+Upon completion of the 36 units of coursework in addiction studies, students are qualified to sit for the California Alcohol/Drug Counselor Associate exam.
 Requirements to sit for the exam include 315 hours of specified course work and 255 hours of field practicum.
+This certificate may be earned independent of other course work or as a part of the Bachelor of Arts in Psychology.
 The following courses at WJU have been identified by the California Certification Board of Alcohol/Drug Counselors as meeting these requirements.